 Never exceed the maximum weight capacity of the vehicle.
-The total load (operator, passenger, accessories, cargo and load on hitch) must never exceed the maximum weight capacity of the vehicle.
-See the chart in Maximum Cargo Load / Maximum Weight Capacity on page 25.
+The total load (operator, passenger, accessories, and cargo) must never exceed the maximum weight capacity of the vehicle.
+See the chart in Maximum Cargo Load / Maximum Weight Capacity on page 23.

-Position the load as far forward, and as low as possible in the truck bed.
+Position the load as far forward, and as low as possible on the load deck.